Current Events — Starter Kit

 Event

-# Current Event – <% tp.date.now("YYYY-MM-DD") %>
+# Current Event – [[<% tp.date.now("YYYY-MM-DD") %>]]

 ## Summary

 What happened in a few lines.
+Straight facts.

 ## Source

-Where the information came from.
+Where the information came from (include links if available).

 ## Key Details

-- numbers, dates, actors
+- Numbers, dates, actors.

-- decisions or relevant changes
+- Decisions or relevant changes.

 ## Context

 What led to the event.
+Previous situation, trends, or external pressures.

 ## Impact